facebookI Started Retirement Planning in Singapore at 25: Here’s How I Did It

 So now that we know, we need to start planning for retirement ASAP.

-What are some of the things we have to make sure of before we start setting aside a sum for retirement?
+What are some things we need to be sure of before we start setting aside a sum for retirement?

 Here are some common ways to see whether you’re ready to plan for retirement: